 - Chop the onion.
-In a small frying pan, heat the oil and sauté until they are soft and translucent.
+In a small frying pan, heat the oil and sauté the onion until they are golden, tender, and translucent.
 Transfer to a small bowl to let cool.

-- Put the ground meat in the bowl with onion and lightly season with salt and pepper.
+- Put the ground meat in a medium bowl and lightly season with salt and pepper.
 Then divide the meat into 4 equal round balls and press down to make the burger patties, about ½ inch (1.3 cm) thickness.

 - Heat the grill and oil the grates.
-Place the patties on the grill and cook on medium high heat for 2 minutes (do not move them), rotate 90 degrees and continue grilling for 2 min.
-Flip the patties over and do the same for the other side, 8 min total or until the burgers are cooked to your liking.
+Place the patties on the grill and cook on medium-high heat for 2 minutes (do not move them), rotate 90 degrees, and continue grilling for 2 minutes.
+Flip the patties over and do the same for the other side, 8 minutes total or until the burgers are cooked to your liking.
 At the same time, grill the pineapple slices for 2 minutes on each side.

 - Meanwhile Toast the buns on the grill.
 Right before the burgers are about to finish, place the cheese on the burgers.
 The cheese will melt with remaining heat, so you don’t have to leave it on the grill.
 Carefully remove the burgers to a plate.

-- To serve, spread the mayo on the bottom of each burger bun and place shredded lettuce and tomato.
-Top with the grilled burger and pineapple and 1 to 1 ½ Tbsp. of teriyaki sauce.
+- Spread the mayo on the bottom of each burger bun and place shredded lettuce and tomato.
+Place the grilled burger, pineapple, sauteed onion, and 1 Tbsp of teriyaki sauce.
 Enjoy!